wp-plugins/powerpress/readme.txt

 * Added logic to PowerPress edit iTunes Subscription URL settings, precaution to make sure the field is saved correctly.
 * Made a few CSS changes for WordPress 3.8+
 * Noted in the HTML5 audio player option that Firefox 26.0+ now supports mp3 playback.
 We are aware that Firefox 21.0 supported mp3 playback but it was limited to particular Windows versions.
 * Fixed bug where player and links may not appear for custom post type podcasting episodes.
+(Thanks Seth and Segovia for discovering and helping me debug the problem!)
 * Fixed bug where Blubrry hosting customers may not have been able to publish media for custom post type podcasting.
 * Renamed post type podcasting setting field in database to avoid possible field setting conflicts.
+* Added logic to allow for the premium podcast feeds feature to work with custom post type podcasting.

 = 5.0.3 =